ycruan/Wardrop_Equilibrium/README.md

 > 1) Origin and Destination must not be the same.
 >
-> 2) The info-window above the origin marker shows the sequence number of paths currently suggested by Google Map, as well as the corresponding travel durations.
+> 2) Every path is given with a distinct path id.
+The info-window above the origin marker demonstrates the id of paths currently suggested by Google Map, as well as the corresponding travel durations.
 >
 > 3) The color of the paths suggests the relative cost for trips between the selected OD pair.
-Red path implies longer duration, whereas green means less time.
+Red path implies longer duration, whereas green means less traffic time.
 >
-> 4) By the end of the animation, all paths that are ever appeared will be redrawn, together with the average duration to use them.
+> 4) By the end of the animation, all paths that are ever appeared will be redrawn, together with the average traffic time to use them.
 >
+> 5) You can stop the animation at any time by clicking the "stop" button.
+The current state of the traffic will still reside on the page, but you are not able to resume from that point.
+Once the animation stops, either by manually killing or automatically terminating, you can isolate and inspect a particular path by simply clicking on it or search its id via the info-window.
+>
-> 5) Different paths are distinguished by their coordinates.
+> 6) Different paths are distinguished by their coordinates.
 Paths with the same text description but are comprised of even slightly different (lat, lng) pairs are regarded as different paths.

 By clicking "show stat" you will be directing to another page with several statistical tools for specified OD and date of travel.
 Detailed introduction can be found on that page.